geog3540/gekoziol/README.md

 # gekoziol
-This is my Geovisualzation portfolio.
+This is my Geovisualization portfolio.

-GEOG3540/gekoziol - Grace Koziol
+GEOG3540 - Grace Koziol